Alfresco/docs-alfresco/process-services/latest/upgrade/index.md

 The following are third party breaking changes that have occured.

-* Spring framework upgraded from 4.x to 5
+* Spring framework upgraded from 5 to 6
 * Spring boot upgraded from 1.x to 2
 * Hibernate upgraded from 4.x to 5
+* Jakarta EE
+* Tomcat 10
+* Java 17

+> **Note:** If you have custom code, you’ll need to upgrade these components to use the latest APIs.